magicmemories/puppet-auth0/README.md

 Auth0 Client resource should be its `client_id`, but you can't specify the client_id when creating a resource, so it can't be used as a
 `namevar` in Puppet (and even if you could, you wouldn't really want to).

-In order to work around this, we use the Client's `name` attribute for Puppet's `namevar`; however this means you should really treat your
+In order to work around this for clients we look for a field named `puppet_resource_identifier` in the client's `client_metadata` hash, and use that as the `namevar`.
+This attribute should be treated as unique and immutable, even if auth0 doesn't force you to.

+Rules don't have anything analogous to `client_metadata`, so we're stuck using the rule's "Display Name" as a namevar.
-Application and Rule names as immutable identifiers, even if Auth0 doesn't force you to.
+Again, because of this you should treat Rule names as unique and immutable identifiers, even though Auth0 doesn't require you to.

 `auth0_resource_server` resources don't have this problem, since the `identifier` (aka 'Audience') attribute of a Resource Server _is_ an immutable identifier that can be specified when creating the resource.